-Among the most frequent personal history, the highlights are hypertension (13/26), obesity (6/26), diabetes mellitus (7/26), dyslipidaemia (7/26) and psychiatric disorders such as depression (6/26).
+Among the most frequent personal history, the highlights are hypertension (13/26), obesity (6/26), diabetes mellitus (7/26), dyslipedemia (7/26) and psychiatric disorders such as depression (6/26).
 None of the patients were undergoing treatment with tamoxifen or hormone replacement therapy.

-The most common type of cancer was endometrioid adenocarcinoma (50%) (Table 2) with histologic subtypes G1 (42.3%), G2 (7.9%) and G3 (7.9%).
-After the post-surgical staging, most of the cases correspond to stage IA [14] in the FIGO classification.
-The more advanced stages correspond to more aggressive histologic subtypes; IVB for undifferentiated carcinoma, papillary serous carcinoma and carcinosarcoma.
-However, in the endometrioid carcinomas there are also some cases of advanced stages, less frequently than in the most aggressive histological subtypes.
-Only 5 out of 15 endometrioid carcinoma were not an IA stage in the FIGO classification.
+The most common type of cancer was endometrioid adenocarcinoma (50%) with histologic subtypes G1 (42.3%).
+However, in the endometrioid carcinomas there are also some cases of advanced stages, less frequent than in the most aggressive histological subtypes.
+Only 5 out of 15 endometrioid carcinomas were not an IA stage in the FIGO classification.

 In our study, we obtained a sensitivity of 92.3% with hysteroscopy for the diagnosis of endometrial cancer and it presents excellent specificity (Table 3).
 The final diagnosis was reached with pathological study sample obtained during hysteroscopy.
-Table 3: Sensitivity, specificity, positive and negative predictive values for diagnosis of endometrial cancer on hysteroscopic view.